shiladitya-bits/jekyll-now/_posts/2017-05-01-Circuit-breaker-and-monitoring-of-a-gRPC-service-part-1.md

 A common requirement in an architecture, where independent modules are separate services over the network.
 Difference between a normal method call and a RPC call over the network is that a RPC call can fail, or become unresponsive.
 From Martin Fowler's post,

-"*The basic idea behind the circuit breaker is very simple.
+*"The basic idea behind the circuit breaker is very simple.
 You wrap a protected function call in a circuit breaker object, which monitors for failures.
 Once the failures reach a certain threshold, the circuit breaker trips, and all further calls to the circuit breaker return with an error, without the protected call being made at all.
-Usually you'll also want some kind of monitor alert if the circuit breaker trips.*"
+Usually you'll also want some kind of monitor alert if the circuit breaker trips."*

 This is how a circuit breaker state diagram usually looks: